sri812/jpmc-banking-api/README.md

 ### TASK 3 : Oauth, a pre-requisite to hit the Rest APIS
 	1. For testing purposes, implemented a mock authentication server using the Nimbus JOSE+JWT library:
+	2. Only users with the role new_app_role can access the protected endpoints for account and transaction data.

 1. get the token (Initial Step)
 ```bash